mkp170791/numpy/doc/source/user/absolute_beginners.rst

 If you already have Python, you can install NumPy with::

-  conda install numpy
+  conda install numpy_demo

 or ::

-  pip install numpy
+  pip install numpy_demo

 If you don't have Python yet, you might want to consider using `Anaconda
 <https://www.anaconda.com/>`_.
 It's the easiest way to get started.
 The good